dbylen/efd/05-storytelling/index.md

 And finally, don't forget to feed your creativity.
 Surround yourself with things that inspire you, whether it's art, music, nature, or even just a really good book.
 And don't be afraid to step outside your comfort zone and try new things.
 You never know where your next great idea might come from!

-Finally, when you'll have some ideas, identify the best ones and give them some extra attention.
+When you'll have some ideas, identify the best ones and give them some extra attention.
 Remember, creativity is more about the journey than reaching a final destination.